mtlynch/mtlynch.io/content/code-review-trust/index.md

 ### Identifying style violations

+This is the benefit people always complain about, so I'll mention it.
+People who crticize code reviews complain talk as though this is the only purpose of code reviews, and I see it as the least valuable part of code reviews, but it still has value.

+Most style discussion should be automated with linters and formatters.
+But there are still style conventions that automated tools can't catch.

-This is the one people always bemoan about code reviews.
+one people always bemoan about code reviews.
 I think it is a legitimate value.
 Consistent code is easier to read and maintain.

-Objections to code reviews seem to miss the point of code reviews or

-All of these situations, talented, well-meaning people can make disastrous mistakes.
-And the main value of code reviews isn't even to prevent disastrous mistakes, it's to improve quality and share knowledge.

 ## If you dislike code reviews, you probably haven't experienced code reviews done well